amogorkon/stay/README.md

 If the same function is passed as key and value directive in the definition of the Parser, it would be called for both steps - key and value construction, replacing letters indiscrimantly.
 However, if different functions were passed under the same "replace" tag to the Parser in the beginning as key and value directives, special cases for either keys or values can be handled more elegantly.

-For instance, you can have only for keys or for values.
+For instance, you can have comments only for keys or for values.
 For this, you start similar like above:

 	decode = Decoder(key_directives={"comments": drv.inline_comments})